32 Recession-Proof Jobs To Thrive in Any Economy

 image of military personnel

-The U.S. Armed Forces constantly need personnel and commissioned officers, making these recession-proof jobs.
+The U.S. Armed Forces constantly need personnel and commissioned officers, making these positions recession-proof.

 Anticipate earning a base pay of approximately $24,648 (E-2 pay rank) immediately after completing boot camp and technical training.